brogly-zz/xelquest/README.md

 a simple RPG for the spreadsheets

 # installation
-plz download the zip and enable the macros the gaem is safe you can scan
+Download the ZIP of all the files here.
+You need to enable macros to play the game.

 # features
 - HD Ultra High-Def 64x64 graphics